ETikalenko/skills-assessment-data-engineer/README.md

     the next schema
 - Indexes are not created intentionally, as size of tables is very small
 - Further possible improvements:
-  - currently python scrit for csv conversion should be executed separately.
+  - currently python script for csv conversion should be executed separately.
-Could you use fal package to place python script into pre-hooks: https://github.com/fal-ai/fal
+Could use fal package to place python script into pre-hooks: https://github.com/fal-ai/fal
   - sh runner script to make presentation easier?
 Containerize development environment?
   - deploy dbt docs as static site in cloud bucket for nice presentation of the whole graph.